MicrosoftDocs/win32/desktop-src/FileIO/opportunistic-locks.md

 ---
-Description: 'An opportunistic lock (also called an oplock) is a lock placed by a client on a file residing on a server.' ms.assetid: '0356c167-2973-4820-85a9-bc14abcbf163'
+Description: An opportunistic lock (also called an oplock) is a lock placed by a client on a file residing on a server. ms.assetid: 0356c167-2973-4820-85a9-bc14abcbf163
 title: Opportunistic Locks
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Opportunistic Locks